Ipstenu/dashboard-in-progress/README.md

 # Dashboard: In Progress

-Widget for the WordPress dashboard to display posts pending review.
+Widget for the WordPress dashboard to display posts pending review (i.e draft and pending).

 ## Available filters